Perfect Plants for Pots Along Pathways

 ‘Kiwi Fern’ coleus

 This distinctive, stocky coleus produces upright plants with an overall texture that is finer than other coleus varieties.
-‘Kiwi Fern’ will have its best color in full sun to partial shade but will tolerate more shade.
+‘Kiwi Fern’ has its best color in full sun to partial shade but will tolerate more shade.

 Not crazy about coleus?